cleishm/libcypher-parser/pycypher/README.md

 ### Getting started
 You don't need to have libcypher-parser installed to use it.
-The distribution contains a statically linked copy of libcypher-parser.
+Packages on PyPI contain a bundled copy of libcypher-parser.
 You only need a CPython installation on a Linux or a Mac OS X system.

 ```console